EliotKhachi/publicZk/202110192017/README.md

 # Floating pins

-Floating pins on a processor or a microcontroller board like Arduino are BAD and should be avoided.
-But what are they?
+Floating pins are usually referring to the pins on an IC [Integrated Circuits](../202305121825), processor, or microcontroller.
+They are BAD and should be avoided.

-Floating pins are the pins on a processor or MCU that are neither a 1 or a 0.
-They are constantly alternating back and forth randomly due to noise because of some internal magic going on in the processor.
-This makes that pin unable to be used to read or write to because the signal will get lost in the noise.
+Floating pins are neither HIGH or LOW [HIGH and LOW Voltages](../202305121857).
+They can alternate back and forth due to noise, or the IC  may automatically assign it a value.
+This makes the pin unpredictable.

+## Solution
-A resistor is used to connect floating pins to either high (5.0/3.3V) or low (GND) so that the pin has a constant reading when not being used.
-When the pin is used, the signal writing to or reading from the pin will not pass through the resistor because the current will take the path of least resistance.
+A resistor can connect floating pins to either HIGH or LOW so that the pin has a constant reading when not being used.
+You may need to incorporate a switch to control how to assign floating pins.

 ## References
 [Floating Pins, Pull-Up Resistors and Arduino](https://www.programmingelectronics.com/floating-pins-pull-up-resistors-and-arduino/)